osilander/bacterial-genomics-intro/ngs-mapping/index.rst

    bwa mem path/to/reference-genome.fa path/to/read1.fq.gz path/to/read2.fq.gz > path/to/aln-pe.sam

 Create an |bwa| index for your reference genome assembly now using the ``bwa index`` command.
 Attention!
 Remember which file you need to submit to |bwa|.

 Mapping reads in a paired-end manner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that we have created our index, it is time to map the filtered and trimmed sequencing reads of our evolved line to the reference genome.
 Use the correct ``bwa mem`` command structure from above and map the reads of the evolved line to the reference genome.
+This process will take 2-3 minutes to complete.

 .. _sam-file-format: